Mark new files as sensitive by default

 This cmdlet applies to newly added files in all SharePoint sites and OneDrive accounts.
 It doesn't block sharing if an existing file is changed.

-The DLP policy must include all SharePoint sites and OneDrive accounts and exclude none.
+Unless you want to block access to all locations by default and only allow locations authorized in a DLP polcy, the DLP policy must include all SharePoint sites and OneDrive accounts and exclude none.

 If you installed a previous version of the SharePoint Online Management Shell, go to Add or remove programs and uninstall "SharePoint Online Management Shell."